Warning notification:Warning

 Your period returning

-Being active after you have your baby will improve your health and your mood and may aid your recovery.
-Try to fit in a walk with your baby and any exercises the midwives or physiotherapists showed you.
+Being active can help your mood and can help your body recover.
+Try to fit in a walk with your baby.
+Also, try to do any exercises the midwives or physiotherapists showed you.

-Low-impact exercise is recommended for the first 6 to 12 weeks after giving birth.
+Low-impact activity is recommended for the first 6 to 12 weeks after giving birth.
+This includes walking and postnatal floor exercises.

-Contact a physiotherapist if you have any urinary symptoms, like leakage, when you exercise.
+Contact a physiotherapist if you have any problems like leaking urine when you exercise.

 It is safe to have sex when:

-• any wounds or stitches between your legs have healed
+• any wounds or tears you have from the birth have healed

 You may not feel ready immediately.
-The exhaustion of having a newborn can affect your sex drive initially.
+Having a newborn can leave you exhausted and affect your sex drive at first.

-It is possible to become pregnant again even if your periods have not returned.
-If this is not what you would like, talk to your doctor or midwife about contraception.
+You could become pregnant again even if your periods have not returned.
+Talk to your doctor or midwife about contraception if you want to avoid getting pregnant.